-40 Other Statutory Information
+44 Other Statutory Information

-- a) No funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other persons or entities, including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall: - directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever ("Ultimate Beneficiaries") by or on behalf of the Company or - provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - b) No funds have been received by the Company from any persons or entities, including foreign entities ("Funding Parties"), with the understanding, whether recorded in writing or otherwise, that the Company shall - directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever ("Ultimate Beneficiaries") by or on behalf of the Funding Party or - provide any guarantee, security or the like from or on behalf of the Ultimate Beneficiaries. - c) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - d) The Company has not traded or invested in Crypto currency or virtual currency during the financial year. - e) The Company does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - f) The Company has no transactions with struck off companies during the year. - g) The Company has not been declared as wilful defaulters by any bank or financial institution or government or any government authority. - h) The Company does not have any charges or satisfaction which is yet to be registered with Registrar of Companies beyond the statutory period.
+- a) No funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other persons or entities, including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall: - directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever ("Ultimate Beneficiaries") by or on behalf of the Company or - provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - b) No funds have been received by the Company from any persons or entities, including foreign entities ("Funding Parties"), with the understanding, whether recorded in writing or otherwise, that the Company shall - directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever ("Ultimate Beneficiaries") by or on behalf of the Funding Party or - provide any guarantee, security or the like from or on behalf of the Ultimate Beneficiaries. - c) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - d) The Company has not traded or invested in Crypto currency or virtual currency during the financial year. - e) The Company does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - f) The Company has no transactions with struck off companies during the year.

-Notes forming part of the financial statements for the year ended 31.03.2023 a) Current Ratio = Current Assets divided by Current Liabilities b) Debt Equity Ratio = Total debt divided by Total equity where total debt refers to sum of current and non-current borrowings
+Notes forming part of the financial statements for the year ended 31.03.2024 a) Current Ratio = Current Assets divided by Current Liabilities